larpo1/lavanda-website/src/pages/features/tickets-tasks-charges.md

     image: /img/ticket-v3.png
     titleContent: Tickets
     textContent: Lavanda PMS comes with an integrated ticket system.
-Tickets can be represent any kind of problem, issue or note requiring action.
+Tickets can be used for any kind of problem, issue or note requiring action.
 Lightbulbs need replacing in a property?
 Create a ticket.
-The central heating is not working?
+Central heating not working?
 Raise a ticket.
-Every ticket has a conversation thread, media attachments, assigned team and individual and all updates are automatically notified to everyone involved.
+Each ticket has a conversation thread, media attachments, assigned team & individual and all updates are automatically notified to everyone involved.
   - imageAlign: img-right
     image: /img/charges-example.png
     titleContent: Tasks